Float shape

 Developing a Safety Culture in Aged Care Through Training

-Aged care continues to face a massive shortage of staff.
-According to a recent union survey, one out of every five workers in the aged care industry plans to quit within the following year.
+Aged care continues to face massive staff shortages.
+According to a recent union survey, one out of every five workers in the Australian aged care industry planned to quit within 12 months of completing the survey.
 This will increase the old age care gap if new measures are not implemented.

-How can you solve this problem with the available staff and attract new staff?
-Aged care quality and safety training standards for elderly care can be of assistance in resolving these issues!
+How can you solve this problem with the available workforce and also attract new staff?
+Aged care quality of service and safety training standards for elderly care can be of assistance in resolving these issues.

 Why Is Aged Care So Important?

 Everybody ages.
-As we get older, our ability to live on our own diminishes, necessitating the need for elderly care.
+As we get older, our ability to live on our own diminishes, creating the need for elderly care.

-Working in aged care means you're responsible for ensuring that people's golden years are as enjoyable as possible, with no restrictions on mobility or freedom.
+Being an aged care worker means you're responsible for ensuring that people's golden years are enjoyable, with as few restrictions as possible on mobility or freedom.

-When it comes to health, physical health isn't the only consideration; it's widely accepted that three interconnected factors are necessary:
+When it comes to overall health, physical health isn't the only consideration; it's widely accepted that there are three interconnected factors:

 • The physical health of a person